ANALYTICS SOLUTIONS2025-12-31

 Why And How Should Your Business Use Data Analytics In COVID-19 Crisis And After

-To rephrase German entrepreneur and religious leader Dieter F. Uchtdorf in today’s time of the pandemic: It is your reaction to adversity, not the adversity itself, that determines how your business story will develop hereon.
+To rephrase German entrepreneur and religious leader Dieter F. Uchtdorf in today's pandemic: It is your reaction to adversity, not the adversity itself, that determines how your business story will develop hereon.

-The COVID-19 pandemic has put the world of business into a never-seen-before state of turmoil.
+The COVID-19 pandemic has put the world of business into a never-before-seen state of turmoil.
 It has disrupted productivity, manufacturing, service, and supply chains globally.

 COVID-19 has put a question mark over:

-While a shot to inoculate the masses against the COVID-19 pandemic is yet to be developed, businesses, on the other hand, can “protect” themselves from the fallout with data analytics.
+While a shot to inoculate the masses against the COVID-19 pandemic has yet to be developed, businesses can, on the other hand, "protect" themselves from the fallout with data analytics.

 Analytics is the one scientific response available to businesses to tackle the challenges posed by the COVID-19 pandemic in an agile and relevant manner.

-Businesses of all kinds must look at the pandemic as an opportunity; a chance to implement, if not done already, digital technology to tackle the market chaos.
+Businesses of all kinds must view the pandemic as an opportunity; a chance to implement, if not already done, digital technology to tackle market chaos.

 Category 1: Those that have turned digital